monome/norns-image/README.md

 * linux: screen /dev/ttyACM0 115200
 * mac: screen /dev/tty.ubserial(...)
 115200 (fill in the serial number)
+* windows: install [Putty](https://www.putty.org/) and connect with connection type "Serial" to serial line COM(...) and speed: 115200 (fill in comport number)

 login is `pi` and password is `nnnn`